higayasuo/aes-universal/README.md

 # expo-aes-universal

-A universal AES encryption/decryption library for Expo applications that works on both web and native platforms.
+A universal AES encryption/decryption library that works on both web and native platforms.

 ## Features